KevDocherty/AiCore-MRDC/README.md

 Python code for the project, which is structured into files, classes, and methods, as follows:

 - database_utils.py
+    - class DatabaseConnector():
-    - class DatabaseConnector(): methods to connect-to, read-from, and upload-to AWS RDS and PostgreSQL databases
+      - methods to connect-to, read-from, and upload-to AWS RDS and PostgreSQL databases, as follows:
         - read_db_creds(): reads a credentials yaml file and returns a dictionary of the credentials
         - init_db_engine(): uses the credentials from read_db_creds and initialises and returns an sqlalchemy database engine
         - list_db_tables(): using the database engine, returns a list of tables in the database
         - upload_to_db(): uploads a pandas dataframe to a SQL database table

 - data_extraction.py
+    - class DataExtractor():
-    - class DataExtractor(): methods to extract data from a variety of sources, and return as pandas dataframes
+      - methods to extract data from a variety of sources, and return as pandas dataframes, as follows:
         - read_rds_table(): reads a table from the database and returns it as a pandas dataframe
         - read_csv_table(): reads a csv file and returns it as a pandas dataframe
         - retrieve_pdf_data(): extracts all tables from all pages of a PDF and returns them as a pandas dataframe